 The Resource Committee’s focus is on the development of financial and other resources for the church.
 We begin to formulate our pledge campaign in the late summer/early fall.
 We choose a different theme each year.
 The actual month-long campaign usually begins in November with the distribution of pledge cards through the mail.
 We offer the congregation a personal visit from a committee member if desired.
 This gives them a chance to ask questions or just get more information.
 When the campaign is completed, total pledge data is summarized and relayed to the church treasurer and church council for development of a proposed budget.

 The committee arranges and hosts receptions following memorial services for church members.
 They also work with other church committees to provide refreshments for events as requested.
 This committee prepares and delivers meals to members of the congregation who have recently returned home after a hospital stay or for the families of church members who are ill or undergoing medical treatment.

 This committee is a sounding board and support for the pastor and a liaison between the pastor and the congregation and the pastor and the staff.
 The committee also performs an annual assessment of the pastor.

 Christian Education Committee

-The chief role of the Moderator of the church is to lead the Church Council and conduct regular monthly Council meetings.
-The Council consists of the chairpersons of Deacons, Trustees, Christian Education, Social Action, Worship, Special Events, Congregational Life, Hospitality, and Resource Committees, along with the Vice Moderator, church Treasurer and the church Clerk.
+The chief role of the moderator of the church is to lead the church council and conduct regular monthly council meetings.
+The council consists of the chairpersons of Deacons, Trustees, Christian Education, Social Action, Worship, Special Events/Hospitality, Congregational Life, and Resource Committees, along with the Vice Moderator, Church Treasurer and the Church Clerk.
 The Council acts on behalf of the congregation to make decisions, oversee programs and budgetary issues, and carry out all decisions made at the annual congregational meetings.